 Health Care Homes

-SEMPHN is one of the 10 Health Care Homes trial sites around Australia.
+SEMPHN is one of the 10 Health Care Homes trial sites around Australia

 It is estimated that about half a million people in South Eastern Melbourne live with one or more chronic health conditions.
 In December 2018, the Health Care Homes program was extended to 30 June 2021.

 Events and Education See all

-We acknowledge the Kulin Nation who are the traditional custodians of the land our catchment covers, the Boon Wurrung and Wurundjeri people.
+South Eastern Melbourne PHN acknowledges the traditional custodians of the land our catchment covers, the Boon Wurrung and Wurundjeri people.
 We pay respect to them, their culture and their Elders past, present and future, and uphold their relationship to this land.

 While the Australian Government Department of Health has contributed to the funding of this website, the information on this website does not necessarily reflect the views of the Australian Government and is not advice that is provided, or information that is endorsed, by the Australian Government.
 The Australian Government is not responsible in negligence or otherwise for any injury, loss or damage however arising from the use of or reliance on the information provided on this website.